pachterlab/kb_docs/docs/source/manuals/kb.rst

     - **`matrix.sample.barcodes`**: A file listing the 16 bp pseudobarcodes for each sample
 * If ``-r`` is specified, the corrected count matrix, barcodes, and genes files are placed in the `counts_unfiltered_modified` folder.
 * If ``--report`` is specified, an HTML report (`report.html`) and Jupyter notebook (`report.ipynb`) are created containing run statistics and basic plots.
+* If ``--matrix-to-files``, transcript- and gene-level abundance files in TSV and H5 format are created in the `quant_unfiltered` folder.
-* If ``x=BULK``, transcript- and gene-level abundance files in TSV and H5 format, similar to kallisto's standard output, are created in the `quant_unfiltered` folder.
+* If ``--matrix-to-directories``, transcript- and gene-level abundance files in TSV and H5 format are created in the `quant_unfiltered` folder.
 The directories inside `quant_unfiltered` have the form `abundance_1`, `abundance_2`, etc. corresponding to the samples in the order they were provided.

 .. _kb extract: